 - Routine testing of physical, chemical, and biological characteristics of the water from mid stream samples.
 Samples are taken periodically throughout the year and cover the larger areas of the Lake.

 - Algae monitoring program.
 Weekly visual inspections are undertaken throughout the year.
 Sampling and analysis of the water is undertaken during the Summer Recreational Season from mid October to mid April (the Season).
-Samples are taken weekly at nine recreational sites.
-During the Season the results are reported weekly on the Lake Burley Griffin Water Quality website with appropriate alert or closure actions arising from elevated blue green algae levels.
+Samples are taken weekly at ten recreational sites.
+During the Season the results the Lake Burley Griffin Water Quality Updates are available via www.theswimguide.org or through the free Swim Guide App with information about appropriate alert or closure actions arising from elevated blue green algae levels.
 Water quality sampling and analysis is in accordance with the National Water Quality Guidelines and ACT Guidelines for Recreational Water Quality (ACT Health 2014).

 The Lake Burley Griffin Water Quality Management Plan 2011 is available here.